eXist-db/node-exist/spec/examples/readme.md

 # node-exist Command Line Scripts

 - `exist-ls` list the contents of a collection in exist-db
+- `exist-tree` list the contents of a collection in exist-db as a tree
 - `exist-upload` upload a file to an exist-db instance
 - `exist-install` upload and install a package into an existdb-instance